 “Scene 42 Bravo, Take 1.
 Mark!” then clap the sticks together.

 Once you’ve been doing it a while, you’ll be able to have fun with slating.
+Here's a compilation of Geraldine Brezca having a blast coming up with hilarious take names on the set of Inglourious Basterds.

 For your first few shoots, it’s probably best to stick to using polite words when slating for camera.
 Use the NATO phonetic alphabet: